-The best way to describe is when someone can feel irritable, anxious and distressed when hungry.
+The best way to describe this is when someone can feel irritable, anxious and distressed when hungry.
 But once they have a satisfying meal, all the emotional issues that were so valid and uncontrollable seem to just disappear.

 Over the years I have treated many individuals with these life debilitating emotional burdens.
-Many were conscious about taking prescription medicine as a band aid solution and most had found natural medicine minimally or only temporarily effective.
+Many were cautious about taking prescription medicine as a band aid solution and most had found natural medicine minimally or only temporarily effective.

 The point of Chinese medicine is to address the imbalance.
 Taking St. John’s wort, B vitamins and especially melatonin is not the answer.
 You have to diagnose properly and treat the root of the disorder.
 For instance, before menstruation some women become irritable and short tempered, others feel depressed and cry often.
 Sometimes the appetite increases, or completely disappears.
 Some have headaches, others have severe cramping.
 The point being that everyone is different.

 The treatment of someone who is anemic is different than someone going through menopause.
 One person may have insomnia, and another suffer from severe fatigue.
 These differences have to be considered to treat the individual.

 Often there are also many physical manifestations such as a feeling of lump in the throat, or a suffocating feeling in the chest.
 Some have dizziness or numbness.
 Others suffer from acne or other skin conditions.
 Menstruation also sometimes suffers.

 In general, the results begin to come rather quickly.
 Yes, meditation and dietary therapy can help a lot and are often incorporated to complement the treatment as much as it is doable and acceptable.

 I commonly include Chinese herbal medicine to regulate the body and mind in conjunction with acupuncture.
 I find that to be a magnificent merging of complementary disciplines to address the condition.